Accidents Caused By Distracted Driving

 Fatigue was a much bigger problem than the official accident data showed.
 (Watch the movie above.)

-Also, the most risky behavior (10 times more likely to have an accident) was reaching for something that was moving in the car.
+Also, the riskiest behavior (10 times more likely to have an accident) was reaching for something that was moving in the car.

 People need to understand that multitasking behind the wheel is dangerous and needs to be minimized.
 But making it a criminal act?
 What do you think?

-Let’s see which of these distracted driving behaviors that you would criminalize:
+Let’s see which of these distracted driving behaviors you would criminalize:

 - Dialing a cell phone.